 Bitcoin Retirement Investment Options

-Fortunately, for bitcoin investors who would like to add the digital currency to their retirement portfolios, there are three options in the U.S.
+Fortunately for bitcoin investors who would like to add the digital currency to their retirement portfolios, there are several available options in the U.S.

 The BitcoinIRA is open to investors under 70 and a half years of age and provides the same tax benefits that “normal” IRAs offer.
 However, it is important to note that the company charges a substantial 15 percent upfront fee on your investment.

 You could also use CoinIRA to add bitcoin exposure to your retirement fund.
 California-based CoinIRA was founded in 2017 as a subsidiary of Goldco to provide investors with digital currency retirement account services.

 CoinIRA offers IRAs and 401(k) packages for bitcoin (BTC), Litecoin (LTC), Ether (ETH), Ether Classic (ETC), Bitcoin Cash (BCH), and Ripple (XRP).
 The CoinIRA has a minimum investment size of $30,000 and charges a 10 to 15 percent one-off fee for its services.

 New York-based financial services firm Broad Financial specializes in self-directed IRAs and Solo 401(k)s and offers its services in all 50 states.

 Broad Financial offers a self-directed Bitcoin IRA that costs investors a flat fee of $1,395 (as opposed to a percentage fee like BitcoinIRA or CoinIRA charges) and provides more flexibility and fund control to its customers.
 Investors in Broad Financial’s Bitcoin IRA can hold their own private keys, choose on what exchange they want to trade, and invest in any digital currency they desire.
 This Bitcoin IRA has no minimum investment requirement.